 The Syrian, Russian Dwarf Campbell, and Roborovski varieties are among the most popular pet ones.

-Hammie is a terrific choice for many families.
-However, there are a few factors to consider.
+Hammie is a terrific choice for many families seeking to dive into hamster care.
+However, when considering these small pets, there are a few factors to weigh in to ensure their health and happiness.

 As with any other pet, you’ll need to keep a watchful eye out for signs of illness.
 Little Hammie is prone to developing a variety of health issues, including respiratory problems, diarrhea, abscesses, proliferative ileitis (wet tail), and skin disorders.